How to Check What CPU You Have? (and Its Specs)

 does it matter which pcie slot I use w

-PCIe Slots for adding expansion cards.
-Note that the bottom x16 slot actually only has 4 lanes.
-You can figure this out by reading the specsheet of the motherboard.
+Image: PCIe Slots for adding expansion cards.
+Note that the bottom x16 slot actually only has four lanes.
+You can figure this out by reading the spec sheet of the motherboard.

-The amount of PCIe lanes an expansion card uses depends upon how much data it generates.
-A wireless network card doesn’t generate a lot of data and hence require 1 lane aka, x1.
-An SSD requires 4 lanes, aka x4.
-A graphics card, the most demanding expansion cards, require 16 lanes, aka x16.
+The number of PCIe lanes an expansion card uses depends on how much data it generates.
+A wireless network card doesn’t generate much data and requires one lane, aka x1.
+An SSD requires four lanes, aka x4.
+A graphics card, the most demanding expansion card, requires 16 lanes, aka x16.

-Now the amount of PCIe lanes you have on your system are limited and they governed by the CPU make and model as well as the motherboard chipset.
+Now the amount of PCIe lanes you have on your system is limited, and the CPU governs them, make and model, and the motherboard chipset.

-The more PCIe lanes you have the more expansion cards you will be able to connect.
+The more PCIe lanes you have, the more expansion cards you can connect.

 Here is how many PCIe lanes Intel and AMD CPUs provide: